art-bazhin/spred/README.md

 Every signal has lifecycle hooks whose handlers can be set in the [signal options](https://art-bazhin.github.io/spred/interfaces/SignalOptions.html).

 - `onCreate` - the signal is created;
-- `onActivate` - the signal becomes active (has at least one subscriber / dependent signal with a subscriber);
+- `onActivate` - the signal becomes active (has at least one subscriber or dependent signal with a subscriber);
-- `onDectivate` - the signal becomes inactive (doesn't have any subscriber / dependent signal with a subscriber);
+- `onDectivate` - the signal becomes inactive (doesn't have any subscriber or dependent signal with a subscriber);
 - `onUpdate` - the signal updates its value;
+- `onCleanup` - the signal value is going to be computed or the signal becomes inactive;
 - `onException` - an unhandled exception occurs during the signal computation.

 [Example on StackBlitz](https://stackblitz.com/edit/spred-lifecycle-hooks?file=index.ts)